Sunday of Week 1 of Advent (Year A)

 Many of us are like the people mentioned in today’s Gospel:

-Before the flood they were eating and drinking, marrying and giving in marriage, until the day Noah entered the ark, and they knew nothing till the flood came and swept them all away…
+…in the days before the flood they were eating and drinking, marrying and giving in marriage, until the day Noah entered the ark, and they knew nothing until the flood came and swept them all away…

-These people were doing very ordinary things.
-Exactly the same things that we do.
-But they were so busy doing them that they failed to give any thought to where their lives were ultimately leading and what was the goal of that life.
+These people were doing very ordinary things—exactly the same things that we do.
+But they were so busy doing them that they failed to give any thought to where their lives were ultimately leading, and what was the goal of those lives.

 They were very busy, just like us.
-Maybe they were very successful, maybe they made a lot of money, maybe they made wonderful marriages, had lots of exciting experiences.
-But, in the end, they were not ready for the most important appointment of their lives.
-The question is: how ready am I right now?
+Maybe they were very successful, maybe they made a lot of money, maybe they made wonderful marriages and had lots of exciting experiences.
+But in the end, they were not ready for the most important appointment of their lives.
+The question is: How ready am I right now?

 Maybe you think: “I don’t have to worry.
 I had my medical check-up the other day and the doctor said I have the heart of a teenager.”
 But how many end up as statistics on the death toll of our roads every year?
 For them, death is something which happens to other people, to old and sick people.